 Similar series to this which I like are One Step Beyond and Thriller.
-I have also seen a few episodes of Rod Serling’s later series called Night Gallery; this is a much darker series than The Twilight Zone and I highly recommend it to horror fans.
+I have also seen Rod Serling’s later series called Night Gallery; this is a much darker series than The Twilight Zone and I highly recommend it to horror fans.

 Please share your thoughts on the series.
 What are your favourite episodes?

 Never seen an episode?
 What are you waiting for?
 The Zone awaits you.
 Just make sure you get a return ticket though, because you wouldn’t want to get stuck there.
 Would you?